 Whether you are a mother, have a mother, or know a mother, Mother’s Day is time to honor those who’ve played this important role.
 Stepmothers, birth-mothers, and godmothers too.
 While there are as many ways of being a mother as there are moms in the world, one thing is certain: it’s a tough job, but a rewarding one.
 Here are some ways massage might be of service to the mothers in your life.

 Prenatal massage is a growing field, as training programs for massage therapists increase and old myths about massage during pregnancy fade.
 Massage can ease the aches and pains associated with increased weight, loosened ligaments, and shifts in center of gravity.
-There are all kinds of cushions and props that can help pregnant women relax comfortably on a massage table, no matter what their dimensions.
+There are all kinds of cushions and props that can help pregnant people relax comfortably on a massage table, no matter what their dimensions.
 Contrary to the old tale, massaging the feet, ankles, back, or even stomach will not cause miscarriage when done appropriately.

 Of course, massage therapy, while helpful, isn’t a cure-all.
 Massage can’t stop that nosy neighbor from touching your belly every time she stops by, or cravings for hot Cheetos and root beer at 2:00 AM.
 But it can alleviate some of the symptoms that naturally come with growing a new human being, leaving expectant mothers more free to focus on the hope and joy that make pregnancy such a fabulous stage of life.
 (I’m certified in prenatal massage, so please get in touch if you have any questions, or want to schedule an appointment!)

 Adoptive and Foster Mothers